Welthulk/Sparlectra.jl/README.md

 ## Network Data Files

+> Note: Since there are already many CGMES converters available, in the upcoming versions, I will concentrate more on the Matpower format to ensure optimal support and performance.
+Additionally, I have developed an experimental parser for the Power Grid Model.
+Please refer to the Experimental Branch for more information.

 This package supports the use of various network data file formats, allowing users to leverage different sources for load flow calculations.
 Below are the supported formats:

 1. **CGMES Version 2.4.15:**